TommyAyrton/oojs-game-phrase/README.md

 To change the phrases, with those of your preference, you have to:

--   Open the Game.js file, change the phrases between the single quotes
+-   Open the Game.js file.
+-   Change the phrases between the single quotes.

 ```
     new Phrase('Life is like a box of chocolates'),